Aidanvk/LesionPaste/README.md

 Three publicly-accessible datasets are used in this work.

 - EyeQ: Images of grades 1-4 are all considered as abnormal.
-All normal images in the training set are used to train LesionPaste. [[link](https://github.com/HzFu/EyeQ)].
+All normal images in the training set are used to train LesionPaste. [[link](https://github.com/HzFu/EyeQ)]
-- IDRiD: The lesions of a single fundus image from IDRiD are used as the true anomalies for DR anomaly detection [[link](https://idrid.grand-challenge.org)].
+- IDRiD: The lesions of a single fundus image from IDRiD are used as the true anomalies for DR anomaly detection. [[link](https://idrid.grand-challenge.org)]
-- MosMed: CT slices containing COVID-19 lesions are considered as abnormal. [[link](https://www.kaggle.com/mathurinache/mosmeddata-chest-ct-scans-with-covid19)].
+- MosMed: CT slices containing COVID-19 lesions are considered as abnormal. [[link](https://www.kaggle.com/mathurinache/mosmeddata-chest-ct-scans-with-covid19)]

 ## Usage